berachain/docs/apps/core/content/nodes/quickstart.md

 ## Build & Run From Source 🛠️

-For this quickstart, we'll be building the consensus client from source.
+For this quickstart, we'll be building the consensus client from source. **If you do not wish to build from source:** download a [pre-built binary from here](https://github.com/berachain/beacon-kit/releases)

 :::tip
-**NOTE:** Avoid running the execution client and/or consensus client in Vscode as it will be prone to crash.
+**NOTE:** Avoid running the execution client and/or consensus client in Vscode as it will be prone to crashing.
 Please use a dedicated shell terminal.
 :::

 ### Clone Repo & Verify Built Binary